 Sometimes the entire class Web site is duplicated onto a CD-ROM for these students with slow and unreliable Internet access.
 In other cases, the lecturers use a class Web site as a supplement to their face-to-face delivered classes.
-In such cases, the lecturer utilises the online communication facilities as well as place additional information not provided in class on the class Web site for students to access.
+In such cases, the lecturer utilises the online communication facilities as well as place additional ptbup information not provided in class on the class Web site for students to access.
 Some lecturers utilise the class Web site for the teaching of specific skills and knowledge through automated pre-programmed online activities.
 These automated systems can provide specific feedback to students' answers and can automatically adjust their assessment depending on how many attempts are made at particular questions.

 Thus, it can be seen that there are numerous ways in which online learning environments may be utilised based on the students' and instructor's instructional and pedagogical needs.
 In many cases, however, the development of instructional materials to be delivered online is left in the hands of lecturers without instructional design experience (Denis, 2010).
-While some lecturers have created excellent online learning environments, others use their class Web sites for posting content to access and print out, without any consideration towards how students will interact and interpret the materials in a particular environment.
+While some lecturers have created excellent online learning environments, others use their class Web sites for posting content 05-4506 information in the shortest time possible.
+This may include lecture notes for students burst to access and print out, without any consideration towards how students will interact and interpret the materials in a particular environment.